 In other news, we are pleased to announce our journalism intern for the summer, Caeli Veronica Smith.
 (You might have read her blog under Alicelizard or Caeli S.) Caeli also has worked as a roving reporter for the syndicated public radio show, From The Top, and as a writer in The Philadelphia Inquirer and Teen Strings Magazine.
-She will write articles for the front page of Violinist.com, as well as a number of 'Violin Help' articles, starting with a great guide to summer music programs.
+She will write articles for the front page of Violinist.com, as well as a number of 'Violin Help' articles.

 Welcome aboard, Caeli!

 This article has been archived and is no longer accepting comments.

 Violinist.com is made possible by...